kenfouo/cordova-diagnostic-plugin/README.md

 - On Windows 10 Mobile this returns true if both the device has a rear-facing camera AND the application is authorized to use it.

 Notes for Android:
-- By default this also checks run-time storage permissions in addition to `CAMERA` permission because [cordova-plugin-camera](https://github.com/apache/cordova-plugin-camera) requires both of these permission sets.
+- By default this also checks run-time storage permissions in addition to `CAMERA` permission because [cordova-plugin-camera](https://github.com/apache/cordova-plugin-camera) requires both of these permission sets.`WRITE_EXTERNAL_STORAGE`.
-  - On Android 13+, storage permissions are `READ_MEDIA_IMAGES` and `READ_MEDIA_VIDEO`.
-On Android 12 and below, storage permissions are `READ_EXTERNAL_STORAGE` and `WRITE_EXTERNAL_STORAGE`.

 ```
 cordova.plugins.diagnostic.isCameraAvailable(successCallback, errorCallback, storage)